19. Juni 2026 Johannes Wolters

 When I first saw the trailer you put out, I immediately thought, this is so bold, the moment when the guy, the skeleton is galloping through the town.
 I think it’s really tough to make a film, an anti-war film, without making something attractive about war.
 There are historic examples where they recut films to change the mood from anti-war films to pro-war films…

-Hisko Hulsing: I already saw a TikTok film where they recut scenes from my film and use some kind of hip hop under it.
+Hisko Hulsing: I already saw a TikTok film where they recut scenes from my film and used some kind of hip hop under it.
 So, that’s a problem.
 It’s well done, actually.
 And I’m okay with it.
 But I have to be careful with that.
 That’s true.
 But on the other hand, you know, they are all skeletons.
-So, I went to an exhibition two years ago in the Netherlands about fascist art.
-And so, I was very glad that I went, because if people will accuse me of that, I will tell them, look at fascist art under Hitler.
-It was all about beautiful, strong, healthy men, not about skeletons.
+It’s dark, not uplifing.
+I went to an exhibition two years ago in the Netherlands about fascist art.
+And I was very glad that I went, because it was clear that the art that the fascists liked and promoted was all about beautiful, strong, healthy men, not about skeletons.
 The women, they were all there just to make children and do the householding.
 And it’s a completely different kind of imagery.
 I mean, the imagery that we have of Second World War and Nazi Germany is not comparable to the imagery they received from their propaganda.
+We think about concentration camps and mass murdr=ering, while most Nazi art was about glorifying blond Arians.
+Not a lot of sketons in their imagery.

 Yeah, there is a fantastic painting of Hitler as a medieval knight.